Why This Watermelon Gazpacho Recipe is Perfect

-Watermelon Gazpacho is our go-to when the heat hits hard.
-Nora first made it on a hot afternoon while the girls played outside, just blending what we had in the fridge.
+Watermelon gazpacho is our go-to when the heat hits hard.
+Nora made it on a hot day while the girls played outside, just blending what we had.
 It turned out so fresh and satisfying that it became a summer regular.
-Quick, light, and full of flavor this recipe is everything we love about simple family cooking.
+Quick, light, and full of flavor, this recipe is everything we love about simple family cooking.

 Refreshing and hydrating with balanced flavors